 - one AALL-provided laptop (with standard presentation software)

 - one podium microphone

-- two wireless handheld microphones (to share between panelists)
+- additional wireless handheld microphones (to share between panelists)

 - aisle microphones (for audience use during Q&A)